evershinemj/English/tactics/writing-vocabulary.md

 manage to
 insulate sb/sth from sth
 bring up
+call on sb to do sth
+piece together
+contrive to
+stir up
+adapt to

 # try to use more phrases.

+susceptible to
+electrical supply
+in the long run
+juvenile delinquency
+a gallon of milk
+mystery novel
+fashion magazine
+lush vegetation
+a wealth of
+a staggering variety of
+capable of
+annoyingly persistent
+in the extreme
+intense competition
+on a global scale
+determining factor
+without human intrusion
+cause confusion
+on a large scale
+reach a settlement
 in the absence of
 prior to
 from time to time